vthawat/oauth2_psupassport/README.md

 Please update your installation to the latest CodeIgniter 3.x version available (upgrade instructions [here](http://www.codeigniter.com/userguide3/installation/upgrade_300.html)).*

-# About OAuth2.0 PSU Passport Service Provider
+# About OAuth2.0 Client with PSU Passport authentication
-  * is services under (PSU)Prince of Songkla University
+  * is services under (PSU)Prince of Songkla University net work
   * developed by Faculty of Engineering PSU
-  * this service use protocol OAuth version 2.0
   * this service can integrate client more...